Bayesian and Machine-Learning Analyses of Nonminimal $f(Q)$ Gravity and $H_0$ Tension: Results and Comparison

 Finally, the comparison with BAO distance measurements from DESI\,DR2 is shown in Fig.~\ref{fig:bao}.
 The three panels correspond to the normalized cosmological distance indicators $D_H/r_d$, $D_M/r_d$, and $D_V/r_d$, representing the Hubble distance, transverse comoving distance, and volume-averaged distance, respectively.
 These quantities are directly constrained by BAO observations and provide a geometric cross-check of the model.
-The theoretical predictions from all dataset combinations (CC+BAO, CC+BAO+PP$+$, CC+BAO+Union3, and CC+BAO+DESY) show excellent agreement with the DESI\,DR2 data.
-The subtle variations in the curves across redshift reflect the influence of different data combinations on the background evolution, while the overall consistency across all three panels underscores the stability of the model.
+The theoretical predictions from all dataset combinations (CMB+CC+BAO+PP$+$, CMB+CC+BAO+Union3, and CMB+CC+BAO+DESY) show good agreement with the DESI\,DR2 data, maintaining the overall consistency across all three panels underscores the stability of the model.

 Taken together, the results are mutually consistent across all observational probes, reinforcing the viability of the nonminimal $f(Q)$ model and demonstrating that DESI\,BAO\,DR2 is already making a significant contribution to advancing precision cosmology early in its operational timeline.
 Next, we discuss the physical interpretation of these findings in the context of current cosmological tensions.